-The condition of the drive chains should be checked after the first 50 hours of operation and every 150 hours thereafter.
+The condition of the drive chains should be checked after the first 50 hours for wheel loaders and after the first 300 hours for track loaders of operation and every 150 hours thereafter.

 To inspect, block the loader securely with all four wheels off the ground.
 Remove both the front and rear wheels.
 On reassembly torque the wheel nuts to 100-110 ft. lbs.
 (136-149 N m).
-Remove the inspection cover on the side of the chain drive housing.
+For wheel loaders remove the inspection cover on the side of the chain drive housing.
+For track loaders remove the track and tandem assembly.